alanthie/Encryptions/README.md

-  -epu, --eccpub          	specify the other public folder for public ecc*.db [default: ""] -hpv, --histopriv       	specify the private folder for historical hashes [default: ""] -hpu, --histopub        	specify the other public folder for historical hashes [default: ""] -v, --verbose           	specify the verbose [default: ""] -k, --keep              	specify if keeping staging file [default: ""] -x, --keyfactor         	specify a key_size_factor, this multiply the key size by the factor [default: "1"]
+  -epu, --eccpub          	specify the other public folder for public ecc*.db [default: ""] -hpv, --histopriv       	specify the private folder for historical hashes [default: ""] -hpu, --histopub        	specify the other public folder for historical hashes [default: ""] -wbaespv, --wbaespv     	specify the private folder for whitbox aes 512-4096 bits tables [default: ""] -wbaespu, --wbaespu     	specify the other public folder for whitbox aes 512-4096 bits tables [default: ""] -v, --verbose           	specify the verbose [default: ""] -k, --keep              	specify if keeping staging file [default: ""] -x, --keyfactor         	specify a key_size_factor, this multiply the key size by the factor [default: "1"]